-Overall Summary

-Florida Outlook:
+Overall Summary Florida Outlook:

-Potential Tropical Cyclone #3

-- In order to issue Tropical Storm Warnings for parts of the Gulf Coast, the National Hurricane Center has designated Invest 92L in the southwestern Gulf of Mexico as Potential Tropical Cyclone #3.
-Note that there are no tropical-related warnings for Florida. - PTC #3 is located about 610 miles south-southwest of Pensacola, moving north at 9 mph.
-This general motion will continue over the next day or so, then turn northeastward after landfall over the southeastern United States. - Maximum sustained winds are near 30 mph.
-Some additional strengthening is expected prior to landfall, and PTC #3 will likely become a tropical or subtropical storm later tonight or Friday.
-This system has a 90% (high) chance of formation. - With this system being lopsided, most of the rainfall will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in western Louisiana. - About 4-8" of rain (locally 10"+) is expected in the Panhandle, with 2-4" of rain expected in the Big Bend. - Flash Flood Watches are in effect for Escambia, Santa Rosa, and Okaloosa Counties.
-Flash flooding will become likely if bands of heavy rainfall begin training over the same locations.
-There is a Moderate Risk of flash flooding (level 3 of 4) for the western Panhandle on Saturday. - Significant river flooding is not expected as rivers are low, but some minor river flooding cannot be ruled out where heavier rainfall occurs. - A low-end tornado threat is possible in the western Panhandle on Saturday, and the Storm Prediction Center has outlined these areas in a Marginal Risk of flash flooding (level 1 of 5).
-The tornado threat could also extend into Sunday. - High Surf Advisories are in effect for the beaches from Escambia through Gulf County.
-Dangerous rip currents and high surf are expected along Gulf Coast beaches by the end of the week and through the weekend. - Tides may run as much as 1-2 feet above normal in the Panhandle. - The next name on the list is Claudette (klaw-DET).

-The next briefing packet will be issued Friday morning.
+Potential Tropical Cyclone #3 - In order to issue Tropical Storm Warnings for parts of the Gulf Coast, the National Hurricane Center has designated Invest 92L in the southwestern Gulf of Mexico as Potential Tropical Cyclone #3. - PTC #3 is located about 385 miles south-southwest of Pensacola, moving north at 14 mph. - Maximum sustained winds are near 35 mph.
+Some additional strengthening is expected prior to landfall, and PTC #3 will likely become a tropical or subtropical storm today before landfall. - On the forecast track, the system will approach the Gulf Coast tonight or early Saturday, making landfall in southeastern Louisiana.
+A slow northeastward motion across the southeastern United States is likely after landfall through the weekend. - With this system being lopsided, most of the impacts will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in Louisiana. - 4-8" of rain (locally 10"+) is expected in the Panhandle, with 2-4" of rain expected in the Big Bend by Monday. - Flash Flood Watches are in effect for the entire Florida Panhandle west of the Apalachicola River.
+Flash flooding will become likely if bands of heavy rainfall affect the same locations.
+There is a Moderate Risk of flash flooding (level 3 of 4) for the western Panhandle on Saturday. - A low-end tornado threat is possible in the Panhandle on Saturday, and the Storm Prediction Center has outlined these areas in a Marginal Risk of isolated tornadoes (level 1 of 5).
+The tornado threat could also extend into Sunday. - Storm surge may produce tides of 1-3 feet above normal in the Panhandle.
+High Surf Advisories and Warnings are in effect for the beaches from Escambia through Gulf County.
+Dangerous rip currents and high surf are expected along Gulf Coast beaches by the end of the week and through the weekend. - The next name on the list is Claudette (klaw-DET).
+The next briefing packet will be issued this afternoon.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.